nexthink-oss/terraform-provider-github/docs/resources/actions_organization_permissions.md

 Required:

-- `repository_ids` (Set of Number) List of repository IDs to enable for GitHub Actions.
+- `repository_ids` (Set of Number) List of repository IDs to enable for GitHub Actions

 ## Import